 On February 26, 2007 the Company entered into a five year consulting agreement for research and development.
 Pursuant to the terms of the agreement, the Company paid 200,000 shares of common stock upon execution.
 These shares had a fair value of \$16,000 (\$0.08/share) based upon the recent cash offering price.
 Additionally, the Company will be required to pay \$1,000 per month, or at the Company's option, the consulting fee may be paid in the form of Company common stock based upon the greater of \$0.10 per share or the average of the closing price of the Company's shares over the five days preceding such stock issuance.
-As of December 31, 2007 the Company issue 60,000 additional shares to the consultant upon the consultant reaching certain milestone events.
-As of December 31, 2007, the consultant has not reached the milestone events and no additional shares are earned.
+As of March 31, 2008 the Company issued 100,000 shares of common stock for consulting services rendered with a fair value of \$10,000 (\$0.10/share).
+The agreement also requires the Company to issue up to 450,000 additional shares to the consultant upon the consultant reaching certain milestone events.
+As of March 31, 2008, the consultant has not reached the milestone events and no additional shares are earned.

-NOTE 5 RELATED PARTY TRANSACTIONS
+NOTE 5 RELATED PARTY TRANSACTION